Quiz: Can you defend against XSS vulnerability?

 Latte excelled in all nine tasks!

-It managed to handle missing quotes in HTML attributes, processed JavaScript
+It successfully handled missing quotes in HTML attributes, processed

 What's more, it prevented a situation where clicking on a malicious link provided by an attacker could execute their code.
-And it managed to handle the escaping of tags for Vue.
+And it skillfully handled the escaping of tags for Vue.

 Bonus test